godotengine/godot-docs/tutorials/matrices_and_transforms.rst

 allows the ship to be displayed where it is.

 So, a transform is too generic of a term.
-To solve this puzzle, we will overimpose the ship's original design position at their current
+To solve this puzzle, we will superimpose the ship's original design position at their current
 position:

 .. image:: /img/tutomat4.png